weisberglab/beav/README.md

         --skip_antismash
                 Skip detection and annotation of biosynthetic gene clusters --continue
                 Continue running BEAV from any point in the pipeline.
 Rerun programs that gave an error or were skipped.
+        --genbank
+                Use a GenBank file as input
     General:
         --help, -h
                 Show BEAV help message